 We operate in a highly competitive market for investment opportunities.
 Our profitability depends, in large part, on our ability to acquire our target assets at attractive prices.
 In acquiring our target assets, we compete with a variety of institutional investors, including other REITs, specialty finance companies, public and private funds, government entities, commercial and investment banks, commercial finance and insurance companies and other financial institutions.
-Many of our competitors are substantially larger and have considerably greater financial, technical, technological, marketing and other resources than we do.
+Many of our competitors are substantially larger and have considerably greater financial, technological, marketing and other resources than we do.
 Other REITs with investment objectives that overlap with ours may elect to raise significant amounts of capital, which may create additional competition for investment opportunities.
 Some competitors may have a lower cost of funds and access to funding sources that may not be available to us.
 Many of our competitors are not subject to the operating constraints associated with REIT compliance or maintenance of an exemption from the 1940 Act.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of investments and establish more relationships than us.
-Furthermore, competition for investments in our target assets may lead to the price of such assets increasing, which may further limit our ability to generate desired returns.
-We cannot provide assurance that the competitive pressures we face will not have a material adverse effect on our business, financial condition and results of operations.
-Also, as a result of this competition, desirable investments in our target assets may be limited in the future and we may not be able to take advantage of attractive investment opportunities from time to time, as we can provide no assurance that we will be able to identify and make investments that are consistent with our investment objectives.
+Furthermore, competition for investments in our target assets may lead to the price of such assets effect on our business, financial condition and results of operations.
+Also, as a result of this competition, desirable investments in our target assets may be limited in the future and we may not be able to take advantage of attractive investment opportunities from time to time, as we can provide no assurance that we will be able to identify and make investment objectives.